NATURE GUIDE ORIENTATION

 Morning Tours (9:30-11:30am): On weekday mornings, our trained team of guides lead hands-on, interpretive walks for K-5 grade students, exploring the resident plants and animals of our Willamette Valley ecosystems.
 Our guides are enthusiastic about sharing nature with children and use creative techniques to stimulate the students’ interest, encourage appreciation, and develop respect for the environment.
 Topics covered for each grade level assist teachers in meeting the Oregon State Science Standards for each grade level.

-Nature Guide Training Sessions: Guide training begins every year in mid-March and mid-September.
+Nature Guide Training Sessions: Guide training begins every year in April and September.
 Training sessions are free and cover natural history, basic plant and animal ID, storytelling, environmental education games and activities, teaching technique,s and group management on the trails.
 Guides are provided with a comprehensive training manual and Arboretum Guidebook.

 Training sessions are held on both weekdays and weekends to allow for flexibility.
 (Make-up sessions may be scheduled when necessary.)